meglaficus/fish_reg/README.md

 ## Limitations
+- Annoying warnings when reading video file
 - Tested on single system, might have problems with data from other sources
-- Only works with .tif files
 - Only uses rigid registration, as of yet no option for deformable registration